mebjas/dht-node/README.md

  - Membership protocol: SWIM
  - No auth, No ssl
  - local clocks will be used, as they are already in sync with system clock.
+ - The data will be stored in memory (in context of the process), no commit logs will be maintained; If all process die or some most die before replication data will be lost;

 ## Top level architecture
 ```